IdanAchituve/Word-Tagging/README.md

-Window based POS and NER tagging of words using Neural Network
+Window based POS and NER tagging of words using Dynet framwork for Neural Network